 Official ID is required for cattle, 18 months of age or older at change of ownership; all female dairy cattle; cattle and bison used in rodeo, show, exhibition or recreational events.
 Exemptions to the rule are cattle less than 18 months of age and cattle sold for slaughter purposes.
-The approved official ID can be the original Brucellosis silver metal ear tag, which is distributed by AL State Veterinarian; Brucellosis vaccination orange metal ear tag for heifers distributed by the AL State Veterinarian or USDA/APHIS/VS; and Electronic Identification (EID) purchased through approved animal identification number (AIN) manager or distributor.
+As of November 5, 2024, all official eartags for cattle and bison must be both readable both visually and electronically.
+The only approved official ID is an Electronic Identification (EID) that begins with the numbers 840 and has the official US shield.
+These EID tags may be purchased through third party vendors or, if qualified, from the state veterinarian's office.

 For more information, contact Dr. Tony Frazier, State Veterinarian, at 334-240-7253.

-If you are interested in ordering silver metal ear tags, contact Pam Thomas at 334-240-7253 or animalid.premises@agi.alabama.gov.
+If you are interested in learning more about the necessary qualifications for receiving offical EID or 840 tags from our office, contact Pam Thomas at 334-240-7253 or animalid.premises@agi.alabama.gov.

 Approved Official IDs